Cheva14/CIS457/README.md

 ## Documentation

-To run in linux, type make in the terminal in the directory with all the files
+To compile files, type this in the terminal in the directory with all the files.

 ```
 $ make